vapor/docs/3.0/docs/http/response.md

 `ResponseInitializable` is used for converting a `Response` to another type.

-This is particularely useful for [HTTP Clients](client.md) that interact with existing APIs.
+This is particularly useful for [HTTP Clients](client.md) that interact with existing APIs.

 This example is pseudocode for interacting with a payment API such as Stripe or PayPal in a type-safe fashion.